apache/parquet-format/Encryption.md

 (`ctr_iv_prefix` field), and a variable part (16-n bytes: e.g. a counter) written before each ciphertext.

 The `AesGcmV1` and `AesGcmCtrV1` structures contain an optional `aad_metadata` field that can be used by a reader to retrieve the AAD string used for file encryption.
 The maximal allowed length of `aad_metadata` is 256 bytes.

+Parquet-mr/-cpp writer implementation doesn't utilize the iv_prefix fields.
+However, parquet-mr/-cpp reader implementation can process files with iv_prefix values if set by other writers.

 ## File Format